Machine Identity Observability Platforms: Securing the Non-Human Workforce

 4. If this service account is compromised, an attacker gains direct access to the database.

-"By 2026, machine identities will be the target of 50% of all identity-related attacks" (Source: Gartner)
+"By 2026, machine identities will be the target of 50% of all identity-related attacks."
+(Source: Gartner)

 As NHIs continue to proliferate, organizations must adopt proactive strategies to secure them.
 The next section will introduce Machine Identity Observability Platforms and how they provide the necessary visibility and control.
+Now that we understand the compelling benefits, let's delve into the underlying mechanisms that make Machine Identity Observability platforms so effective.

 Introducing Machine Identity Observability Platforms